Adam Thielen Player Prop Bets for NFL Week 12 | Minnesota vs. San Francisco 11/28/2021

 Matchup vs. San Francisco

-- Against the 49ers, Thielen has averaged 76 receiving yards per game over his two career matchups, 16.5 more than his over/under for Sunday's game.
+- Thielen is averaging 76 receiving yards per game in two career matchups against the 49ers, 16.5 more than his receiving yards prop bet over/under for Sunday's game (59.5).

 Recent Performances

-- Against the Packers last week, Thielen was targeted 10 times and racked up 82 yards on eight receptions while scoring one touchdown.
+- Against the Packers last week, Thielen was targeted 10 times and picked up 82 yards on eight receptions while scoring one touchdown.

-- Thielen has racked up 153 yards over his last three outings (51.0 receiving yards per game) with two touchdowns, reeling in 15 balls on 24 targets.
+- Thielen has hauled in 15 catches for 153 yards and two touchdowns in his last three games.
+He was targeted 24 times and averages 51.0 receiving yards.

 Thielen's Minnesota Teammates